 New students must be tested within 12 instructional hours of enrollment as part of program entry requirements.
-TABE Online /CASAS Goals online will be the primary testing modality.
+CASA Goals online will be the primary testing modality.

-- A. Enrolled students are retested after a minimum of 60 hours of instruction. - Progress checks before 40 hours of instruction MUST have written administrator approval. - B. The same test form may not be used at less than 120 hours of instruction.
-The same test form may not be used for pre and post testing. - C. The posttest may be used as the new pretest for the next phase of instruction.
-Returning students who have not been tested within the previous year are retested upon reenrollment. - D. If a student indicates he or she is leaving the program before the scheduled posttest time, the teacher should consult with the student to determine if it would be appropriate to post the test.
+- Enrolled students are retested after minimum of 60 hours of instruction.
+Progress check before 40 hours of instruction MUST have written administrator approval. - b.
+The same test form may not be used at less than 120 hours of instruction.
+The same test form may not be used for pre and post testing. - c.
+The posttest may be used as the new pretest for the next phase of instruction.
+Returning students who have not been tested within the previous year are retested upon reenrollment. - d.
+If a student indicates he or she is leaving he program before the scheduled posttest time, the teacher should consult with the student to determine if it would be appropriate to post the test.
 This is an extraordinary circumstance that requires written administrator approval.

-CAREER AND TECHNICAL EDUCATION
+CAREER AND TECHINICAL EDUCATION

-Certain job preparatory

-programs require students to be tested for basic skills in accordance with State Board of Education Rule 6A-10.040, Basic Skills Requirements for Postsecondary Career/Technical Certificate Education.
+Certain job preparatory programs require students to be tested for basic skills in accordance with State Board of Education Rule 6A-10.1040, Basic Skills Requirements for Postsecondary Career/Technical Certificate Education.